-I joined Moneybox in 2015 as one of the first full-time employees.
-The founders had a napkin sketch and the desire to empower a new generation of investors.
+I joined Moneybox in 2015 as their first full-time employee.
+The founders held a napkin sketch and the desire to empower a new generation of investors.
 At the time I left the company, we had taken Moneybox from pre-launch to over 180,000 investors with a 5-star rated application on both Android and iOS.
+It has since been featured numerous times on the App Store’s ‘Today’ screen.

 I analysed a variety of consumer investment products from Britain and abroad, documenting their registration flows, features, communication style, and brand.
 Subsequently, I created a summary detailing the areas where Moneybox could best its competitors and used this to inform design decisions in the early stages.